Conservation Easements The Rape and Pillage of Land Owners

 Property owners, financially devastated by their participation in the conservation easement program have done everything strictly by-the-book and at great expense 1) costs and professional fees to establish the conservation easements, and 2) expending exorbitant attorney fees to defend their “open space” donations.

-Anyone with information on Colorado’s Conservation Easements or any of the players involved is urged to contact Lorne Dey at 720-231-2038 or by email to firstname.lastname@example.org.
+Anyone with information on Colorado’s Conservation Easements or any of the players involved is urged to contact the US~Observer by calling 541-474-7885 or by emailing firstname.lastname@example.org.